jmoreira01/popular_games_java/README.md

 ## Games Included
 The project includes the following traditional Portuguese games:

-JOGO DO 21
+- Jogo do 21
-JOGO DO SACO
+- Jogo do Saco
-Euromilhões
+- Euromilhões

 ## Technologies Used
 Java